operator-playground-io/Kafka-chart-tile/tutorials/upgrading-and-rollback-kafka.md

             --from-beginning
 ```

-**Step 5:** Check updated information about your release using helm list command.
+**Step 5:** Check for the updated information about your release using `helm list` command.

 ```execute
 helm list -n kafka
 ```

-Output:
+This displays the output as shown:

 ```
 NAME            NAMESPACE       REVISION        UPDATED                                 STATUS          CHART           APP VERSION my-release      kafka           2               2021-01-09 12:45:13.889656747 -0600 CST deployed        kafka-12.5.0    2.7.0
 ```

+Here you go!
 You have successfully upgraded your Kafka to the latest version of the Kafka chart.

-### Rolling Back a Release
+### Roll Back a Release

 Each time you upgrade a release, a new revision of that release is created by Helm.
 A revision sets a fixed checkpoint to where you can come back if things don’t work as expected.
-If something goes wrong during the upgrade process, you can always rollback to a previous revision of a given Helm release with the helm rollback command.
+If something goes wrong during the upgrade process, you can always `rollback` to a previous revision of the given Helm release.

-If you want to undo the upgrade and rollback your Kafka release to its previous version, execute the following rollback command:
+- Use the `helm rollback` command if you want to undo the upgrade and rollback your Kafka release to its previous version.

 ```execute
 helm rollback my-release 1 -n kafka
 ```

-Output:
+The output should look like this.

 ```output
 Rollback was a success!
 Happy Helming!
 ```

-This would rollback the Kafka installation to its previous release.
+This would roll back the updated Kafka setup to its previous release.